ROMs, Playlists, and Thumbnails¶

 RetroArch will attempt to detect and use the correct core for use with the ROMs that are used as part of a playlist.
 Under some circumstances, it may be useful to manually set a particular core for one of its playlists.
 This can be accomplished within the Playlists submenu in the RetroArch settings.

-Playlist File Overview¶
+Playlist File Format Details¶

 Each playlist is a plain text file with an extension of .lpl